kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/07_hello_world_Services/transcript.md

 We're now going to build on our previous hello-world example by making our pod accessible directly from our workstation.
 That's done by creating 'service' objects.

 A service object is used to setup networking in our kube cluster.
-For example, if a pod exposes a web based gui, then a service object needs to be set up to make that pod's gui externally accessible.
+For example, if a pod exposes a web based gui for the public, then a service object needs to be set up to make that pod's gui externally accessible.

 There are different types of services, in our case we are going to create a NodePort service.
-NodePort services are quite crude and isn't recommended for production, but we're using it here because it's relatively easy to understand.
+NodePort services are quite crude and isn't recommended for production (we'll explain why in a later video), but we're using it here because it's relatively easy to understand.

 So here's the yaml file I'll be using to create the nodeport service: